javamultithreadingthread-safetywaitnotify

 Solution

-• There are some issues in your implementation regarding its design, generalization and general logic.
+There are some issues in your implementation regarding the design and general logic.

-You're declaring two classes which basically do the exact same thing: printing numbers.
+In your code, there are two classes that basically do the exact same thing: printing numbers.
 The only thing that differs is the condition: whether the printed numbers must be odd or even.
 You could already achieve this with one Thread class, where the only thing to parameterize is the printing condition.
 The printOdd() and printEven() methods are almost a copy/paste.

-Furthermore, the class responsibilities are not well dealt.
+Furthermore, the separation of concerns is not dealt properly.
 Your SharedObject class is basically a counter, which not only keeps track and increments the counting value, but it has also to deal with both threads' logic, which is something that should not fall on it.
 Its sole goal should be to increment a shared value in a consistent way with parallel execution.
 You should redirect that printing logic within your Thread, since, as you can see, their code basically consists in making a single call.

 if (counter % 2 != 0) {